 In these 10 locations, we’ve looked for the best-rated campsites and campervan parks according to Google Reviews.
 After a long drive, what better and safer way to rest your weary head and tired legs than under the stars!
 We’ve also added in some other helpful information like the distance to the nearest supermarket, petrol station, whether toilet facilities are open and how many stars visitors have given the site on Google.
-You can check out all the data here.

 You can see at a glance which locations are the "safest" and "least safe" pinned on the map below.

 What ‘safe’ locations are on our list?
 Most of our top spots are in the south of England.
 If you head to areas like Bournemouth, Christchurch and Poole, Cornwall, Devon, Dorset, East Sussex, and Somerset, you’ll never be far from the beach.
 You don’t need to miss out on sunning yourself on the sand this summer!

 If you’re not about the beachy life, Wiltshire and Bath and North East Somerset are great options packed with history and culture.

 And if you don’t fancy the south, Rutland and North East Lincolnshire are the outliers, offering a safer spot closer to home if you hail from the north!